ceenguyeen/ceenguyeen.github.io/_posts/2021-01-25-Portfolio Analysis-Markdown.md

 This is an extension of the MSR portfolio and a more realistic approach as we would not have access to return information prior to investing and therefore could not accurately construct a MSR portfolio.
 To use the MSR technique we would need to estimate expected returns and covariance which would lead to estimation errors.

-The Global Minimum Variance Portfolio is reduces estimation errors by taking the portfolio on the efficient frontier with the lowest variance (risk) regardless of expected return.
+The Global Minimum Variance Portfolio reduces estimation errors by taking the portfolio on the efficient frontier with the lowest variance (risk) regardless of expected return.
 This is because there are often more estimation errors with returns thatn covariance.

 ```python
 def gmv(cov):